-Finally, criminal appeals do not usually result in a dismissal of the charges or the case.
+Finally, criminal appeals do not necessarily result in a dismissal of the charges or the case.
 If the appeal is successful, the appellate court will almost invariably return the case to the trial court for further action, which can include a new trial or a re-sentencing.

 The foregoing topics are discussed in greater detail on the subsequent pages.
 Please read them.
 Even if you do not retain us for your appeal, it is our hope that you will have a better understanding of the mechanics of criminal appeals.